 In his will, artist Jimmy Pike provided for a Trust to be set up to receive future earnings from the application of his designs under license, to be used for the benefit of other Aboriginal artists.
 Proceeds of sales of paintings also go to the Trust.

-Through a relationship Jimmy Pike had with the School of Communications and Arts at Edith Cowan University in Perth, the Trust has so far used the funds to provide annual scholarships for two Kimberley Aboriginal artists to attend printmaking workshops at the School over two weeks in September.
+Through a relationship Jimmy Pike had with the School of Communications and Arts at Edith Cowan University in Perth, the Trust has so far used the funds to provide annual scholarships for two or three Kimberley Aboriginal artists to attend printmaking workshops at the School over two weeks each August/September.
 This has been a highly successful programme, which may be expanded to include other art forms.

 The scholarship aims to: